-Though never intended as a contest between manufactures, Saucony wins the orange crown in this review for providing us with the most members of our orange review list.
+Though never intended as a contest between manufactures, Saucony wins the orange crown in this review for providing us with the most members of our list of the best orange running shoes.

-Keep in mind that, as much fun as it is to have orange shoes, your personal comfort, foot shape and intentions must define your shoe selection.
-Orange is a great, inspiring runner, and a joy to don on those less than inspiring days, but any shoe that fits your needs is the correct choice for you.
+Keep in mind that, as much fun as it is to have orange shoes, your personal comfort, foot shape, and intentions must define your shoe selection.
+Orange is a great, inspiring runner, and a joy to do on those less than inspiring days, but any shoe that fits your needs is the correct choice for you.